max-mykhailenko/memTask/README.md

 sublime-memTask
 ===============

-memTask is the task manager for Sublime text 2 with redmine connnector and time tracking
+memTask will remember all time which you spent in Sublime Text 2

+Version 0.1:
+	- ctrl+alt+t will show all time.
+You can save this file with specific date in some folder, add comments
+	- you can change idle time in settings